Directed by: Guillermo del Toro || Produced by: Guillermo del Toro, Alfonso Cuaron, Bertha Navarro, Frida Torresblanco, Alvaro Augustin

 2006 saw him return to Spain and the Spanish Civil War era, specifically the early Francoist Period, which sought to turn the country into a fascist, totalitarian state similar to Nazi Germany or Fascist Italy.
 Much like the rest of his fantastical Gothic filmography, del Toro blends historical strife and bloody violence with almost playful surrealist imagery to create a world distinctly his own.
 It’s a treat to watch his innocent and not-so-innocent characters play around and shed blood within it.

-That being said, Pan’s Labyrinth is also similar to the rest of del Toro’s filmography in that it is notably imperfect and ends awkwardly.
+That being said, Pan’s Labyrinth (PL) is also similar to the rest of del Toro’s filmography in that it is notably imperfect and ends awkwardly.
 The man can’t seem to end his films the neatest way, nor are all his ambitious special effects always the most polished.
 Still, del Toro’s vision is about the journey and not the destination, the imagination and not the over-thought nitpicking.
 It’s hard for even the most cynical film critic to berate a filmmaker so honest, up front, and warm-hearted.
 The man cares so much about his craft (and his viewers) that he wrote the film’s subtitles himself.
 Much appreciated!

 PL follows the story of a young girl named Ofelia (then 11-year-old Ivana Baquero), the daughter of woman remarried to a vicious Falange officer, a member of the fascist revolutionaries that took power during the Civil, played by Sergi Lopez.
 The narrative plays out in and around Lopez’s compound, while the Francoist forces hunt down the Republican rebels and Baquero encounters mysterious, mystical forces that hint at a world beyond that of warring Spain.